Enable Enterprise State Roaming in Azure Active Directory

 To enable Enterprise State Roaming

 Sign in to Azure AD admin center.

-Select Azure Active Directory > Devices > Device settings.
+Select Azure Active Directory > Devices > Enterprise State Roaming.

 Select Users may sync settings and app data across devices.
 For more information, see how to configure device settings.

 For a Windows 10 device to use the Enterprise State Roaming service, the device must authenticate using an Azure AD identity.
 For devices that are joined to Azure AD, the user’s primary sign-in identity is their Azure AD identity, so no additional configuration is required.
-For devices that use on-premises Active Directory, the IT admin must connect the domain-joined devices to Azure AD for Windows 10 experiences.
+For devices that use on-premises Active Directory, the IT admin must Configure hybrid Azure Active Directory joined devices.

 Enterprise State Roaming data is hosted in one or more Azure regions that best align with the country/region value set in the Azure Active Directory instance.
 Enterprise State Roaming data is partitioned based on three major geographic regions: North America, EMEA, and APAC.
 Enterprise State Roaming data for the tenant is locally located with the geographical region, and is not replicated across regions.
 For example:

 |An EMEA country such as France or Zambia||One or more of the Azure regions within Europe|

 |A North American country such as United States or Canada||One or more of the Azure regions within the US|

 |An APAC country such as Australia or New Zealand||One or more of the Azure regions within Asia|